When size matters: subshifts and their related tiling spaces: Ergodic Properties

 \section{Ergodic Properties}

 For a substitution tiling space $\mathcal{T}_{f},$ let $L=(f(a_{1}),\ldots ,f(a_{n}))$ be the (row) vector that gives the lengths of the various tiles.
 Let $L_0$ be the normalized positive left Perron-Frobenius eigenvector with eigenvalue $\lambda _{PF}$ of the substitution matrix $M$, and let $\calT_{0}$ be the tiling space associated with the length vector $L_{0}$.
 Every such tiling space $\mathcal{T}_{0}$ is known to admit a self-homeomorphism derived from $ \sigma $ (also denoted $\sigma )$ which inflates all the tiles by a factor of $\lambda _{PF}$ and which maps the class of a point $\left( x,0\right) $ to the class of $\left( \sigma \left( x\right) ,0\right) ,$ see, e.g., \cite {BD}.
-The more general substitution tiling space $\mathcal{T}_{f}$ then admits a substitution homeomorphism, also denoted $\sigma ,$ conjugate to the substitution homeomorphism of $\mathcal{T}_{0}$ via the homeomorphism $h$ of theorem \ref{homeo}, but this substitution homeomorphism is not generally affine.
+The more general substitution tiling space $\mathcal{T}_{f}$ then admits a substitution homeomorphism, also denoted $\sigma ,$ conjugate to the substitution homeomorphism of $\mathcal{T}_{0}$ via the homeomorphism $h$ of Theorem \ref{homeo}, but this substitution homeomorphism is not generally affine.
 Solomyak \cite{S} has investigated the ergodic properties of the self-affine $\mathcal{T}_{0}$ in the case that the matrix $M$ is diagonalizable.
 Now we proceed to investigate the ergodic properties of the more general tiling spaces $\mathcal{T}_{f},$ requiring only that the substitution be primitive and aperiodic.
 As most proofs in this section are similar to those for analogous known results for substitutions, the proofs shall be abbreviated.

 It should be noted that most of the literature is devoted to the ergodic properties of one-sided substitutions, while we are dealing with two-sided substitutions.
-However, as there are at most $n^{2}$ $s-$orbits of words in a one-sided substitution that admit more than one left extension \cite{BDH}, measure theoretic considerations are not altered.
+However, as there are finitely many $s-$orbits of words in a one-sided substitution that admit more than one left extension \cite{Q}, (see \cite{BDH} for precise bounds), measure theoretic considerations are not altered.
 For example, by placing all two-sided words with the same right halves into the same partition element, partitions of one-sided substitutions lead to partitions of two-sided substitutions with corresponding partition elements having the same measure.

 \textbf{Definitions.\enspace }For a word $w=w_{0}\cdots w_{k}$ from the alphabet $\mathcal{A}$ of the substitution subshift $ \mathcal{S}$ derived from the substitution $\sigma ,$

 A \textit{cylinder set }$\left[ w\right] \times I$ in $\mathcal{T}_{f}$ for a word $w=w_{0}\cdots w_{k}$ and interval $I\subseteq \left[ 0,f\left( w_{0}\right) \right) $ is the set of all $x\sim \left( u,t\right) \in \mathcal{T}_{f}$ with $u\in \left[ w\right] $ and $t\in I.$